TABLE A Comparative Summary Statistics for Real Estate Establishments with Total Employment of 20 and Over: Philippines, 2017 and 2016

 Real estate activities with own or leased property industry dominates the sector in terms of number of establishments

-Preliminary results of the 2016 Annual Survey of Philippine Business and Industry (ASPBI) showed that a total of 585 establishments with total employment (TE) of 20 and over in the formal sector of the economy were engaged in Real Estate Activities.
+The preliminary results of the 2017 Annual Survey of Philippine Business and Industry (ASPBI) showed that a total of 519 establishments with total employment (TE) of 20 and over in the formal sector of the economy were engaged in real estate activities.This number represents a decrease of 11.1 percent for the year compared with the 584 establishments in 2016.

 Real estate activities with own or leased property industry employs majority of the workers